 H. L. Short Prayer Chapel was built in the mid 1960s after Ludwig Hall was completed in 1963.
-The chapel is used by faculty, students and staff for individual prayer and is at times used as a wedding chapel.
+The chapel is used by faculty, students and staff for individual prayer.

 Ludwig Hall is the site for the classrooms and offices of the SNU School of Theology and Ministry.